Francesco-Littarru/Read4Me/docs/source/read4me.telegram_module.rst

 Read4Me bot user guide
 ======================

-The main goal of the bot is to let you save some time online by reading articles for you.
+The main goal of the bot is to let you save some time online by letting it read the articles for you.

-It may have happened to you to look for information online and you had to open several pages of long readings, many of which are either not what you are looking for, or do not treat some aspects deeply enough to be useful for you.
+It may have happened to you to look for information online where you had to open and read several long pages, many of which were either not what you were looking for, or did not treat some aspects deeply enough to be useful for you.
 You still had to spend the time reading them nevertheless.

-Here the bot can help by analysing the content of the article for you and extracting relevant pieces from it.
+Here the bot can help by reading the content of the article for you and extracting relevant pieces from it.

 If you send the bot a link to an article, the bot will show you some excerpts from it, each related to one of the main subjects the article talks about.

-The bot can also learn which topics you usually like to read, you only need to leave a feedback after you read one article;
+The bot can also learn which kind of articles you usually like to read, you only need to leave a feedback after you read one article;
 the next time, along with the excerpts, the bot will give you a prediction of interest based on your preferences.
 This should help you choose which articles are worth their reading time.